 Eyelash extensions are an eye-opening and wonderful invention, but we shouldn’t feel insignificant or bare boiled egg face-y without them.
 It quite literally pays to take a break every now and again, and the lash extension layoff will allow you to rediscover an awesome mascara or give fragile eyelashes the TLC they need.
 Here’s your rehab programme…

 We’re on a break

-If you’ve gone cold turkey because you feel that extensions could be compromising your natural eyelashes, now is your window to nurse them back to health.
+If you feel that extensions could be compromising your natural eyelashes, lockdown is your window to nurse them back to health.
 Leading lash expert and resident lash specialist at Mayfair’s Nail & Brows Min Jang prescribes some R&R:

 “I recommend introducing a results-driven lash serum or a more affordable natural alternative such as castor oil.
 Rosemary oil is also a good option.
 Brush it onto lashes with a clean mascara wand (try these nifty spoolies).
 You should also take care when removing or applying makeup to not put too much pressure on the lashes or eye area.
 Avoid vigorously rubbing to remove makeup, but this advice stands no matter how strong your lashes.
 It will take some time for dry, split or broken lashes to recover, but as you progress through the eyelash growth cycle, you should notice your lashes returning to full fitness.”